-For an all-day adventure, pack your bathers and head to the Erskine Falls in the Otways along the Great Ocean Road.
-With a series of gentle steps leading to the base of the falls, this is also a fantastic spot to bring a picnic.
+For an all-day adventure along the Great Ocean Road, pack your bathers and head to Erskine Falls in the Great Otway National Park.
+With a series of gentle steps leading to the base of the falls, it's a fantastic spot to bring a picnic.

 While many of Victoria's waterfalls are easily accessible via marked tracks and boardwalks, sometimes it pays to take the path less travelled.

 In Gippsland, take a wander into the Strezlecki Ranges to see the highest single span falls in Victoria, Agnes Falls.
 Or visit the Toorongo Falls Reserve near Noojee, where the circuit walk offers a two-for-one waterfall experience: Toorongo Falls and Amphitheatre Falls.

 Out on the open road, the impressive Trentham Falls near Daylesford and Hopkins Falls near Warrnambool are well worth a detour.